Biography

 Using cardboard boxes enriches my work by transforming what was once considered trash into something meaningful.
 I relate to this process personally; I once found myself at a low point, often overlooked by others.
 However, with the support of my family, my boss, and my professors, I was able to change my life for the better.

-In my journey to create sculptures with cardboard boxes, artists Ann Weber and Laurence Vallieres have been significant inspirations for me.
+In my journey to create sculptures from cardboard boxes, artists Ann Weber and Laurence Vallieres have been significant inspirations.

 Exhibition

-Food Editorial Images, Taste of Home Project, San Jose, California.
+2021 The Yellow Noodle Warms My Heart, Food Editorial Images, Taste of Home Project, San Jose, CA

-Student Show, San Jose City College, San Jose, California.
+2019 Silent Cupid, Student Show, San Jose City College, San Jose, California.
+2018Ndebele Woman, Student